ucsb-cs148/f21/_lab/lab00.md

 # "Open Lab Hours"

 * We have two TAs: Alan Roddick
-* There is one Reader: Chen Zhu
+* We have one Reader: Wei-Yee Goh
-* There are four Learning Assistants: Jayleen Li, Paul Kuang, Shiran Wang, Vincent Tieu
+* There are currently two Learning Assistants: Bryan Terce, Vincent Tieu
-* We have one Lab Section: Fri, 1pm PDT.
-We may be able to accommodate one or two groups in a carefully coordinated second lab slot for students in different time zones.
+* We have two Lab Sections: Fri, 11am PDT and noon PDT.
+People in the same group need to be in the same lab section.
+We may be able to swap some people based on group formation preferences and availability.

-We will have some kind of online office hours / open lab hours where the instructor, TA and LAs will be available.
+We will have a mixture of office hours / open lab hours where the instructor, TA and LAs will be available.

-We haven't had a chance to work out the details yet.
+We haven't had a chance to work out all the details yet.
 Stay tuned.

 # Goals